This post was originally published on May 26, 2009. It has been updated and is being reposted for readers’ enjoyment.

-Since I’m in the frame of mind to get back to my culinary roots, what could be more representative of southern farmhouse cooking than fried chicken?
+When I get into the frame of mind to go back to my culinary roots, I always go to recipes that are really representative of southern farmhouse cooking, and what’s more southern than Fried Chicken?
 It’s a standard.
 It’s a staple.
 It’s just classic.
 And, most of all it’s quick and easy.
 That’s right, I said “quick and easy.”
 Making simple fried chicken is not a production.
 It does not require overnight marinades or special equipment or any kind of fancy preparation whatsoever.
 If it did, do you think millions of southern women would have cooked it for lunch every day for years and years?
 I can tell you without hesitation that they would not have.
 For our southern grandmothers, it was something they could whip up in a few minutes.

 Here’s how I (and millions of southern women before me) make really simple fried chicken.